MikeRixWolfe/CloudBot/README.md

 CloudBot is a simple, fast, expandable open-source Python IRC Bot!

-This branch has diverged from the upstream.
+This fork has diverged from the upstream.

 ## Installing CloudBot